Reviews

 The Southern Poverty Law Center's magazine, Teaching Tolerance, which named Is It Night or Day? as a "Teaching Tool" in its Spring, 2011 issue studying World War II.

 "…An excellent introduction to the Holocaust… an important addition to any library, especially those serving elementary and middle school students.
-The combined reading of Chapman's three titles, MOTHERLAND for adults, IS IT NIGHT OR DAY? for middle school ages, and LIKE FINDING MY TWIN for slightly younger, would make a compelling congregational or community read."
+The combined reading of Chapman's three titles, Motherland, for adults, Is It Night or Day?, for middle school ages, and Middle School Sleuths for slightly younger, would make a compelling congregational or community read."

 Association of Jewish Libraries